MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v24.md

 For the interim phase of migrating tables and data to extensions, you create empty extension versions for:

 - Microsoft system application
 - Microsoft business foundation application.
-This application was introduced in version 24 and contain object for number series.
+This extension was introduced in version 24 and currently contains objects and logic for number series, which was previously part of the base application.
+It will contain more functionality in future releases.
 - Microsoft base application
 - Each new customization extension that includes table or table extension objects for moving out of the existing base application.
 You don't have to create empty versions for extensions that don't include table changes.
 For example, the extension only includes a page object and code.